aziz/PlainTasks/Readme.md

 [[path]] "any text"
 ```

 ☐ To convert current document to HTML, bring up the command palette <kbd>⌘ + shift + p</kbd> and type `Tasks: View as HTML` — it will be opened in default webbrowser, so you can view and save it.
+`Tasks: Save as HTML…` ask if you want to save and if yes, allow to choose directory and filename (but won’t open it in webbrowser).

 ### Editor Useful Tools: